mwidjaja1/DSOnMacARM/README.md

 Once you do that, you can install Homebrew using Rosetta and get access to most of its packages.

+Note that not everything compiles in Rosetta and you should be wary of it.
+I have not tested the world of software but of note, Docker is one of the most prominent examples that will not work with Rosetta.
+Scroll down to the very last section to see the list of all programs that won't work at all.

+---

 # Homebrew & Apple Command Line Tools
 To learn more about Homebrew & Apple's Command Line Tools (to setup Apple's compilers which they used to compile C and other code), check out https://github.com/mikelxc/Workarounds-for-ARM-mac.